PascalCorpsman/sandtris/README.md

 - Install LazOpenGLContext package into Lazarus IDE.
 - Download dglOpenGL.pas from here ( https://github.com/saschawillems/dglopengl )
-- on some Linux systems you me need a : sudo apt-get install freeglut3-dev
+- on some Linux systems you may need a : sudo apt-get install freeglut3-dev

 License